Discover more from The Shortcut

 If you want a portable gaming PC that can run every game, and at higher settings than the Steam Deck, look no further than the Asus ROG Ally.
 Its top-end model is only slightly more expensive than Valve’s best Steam Deck, and it’s a more future-proof device.

 However, if you only have a library of Steam games, and often play titles that require the precision of a mouse or trackpad, the Steam Deck is still a great option.
-Valve’s handheld may look a little tired compared to the Asus ROG Ally when it comes to specs, but the device has been well supported by Valve since it was released, and developers have flocked to optimize their games for the device.
+Valve’s handheld may look a little tired compared to the Asus ROG Ally when it comes to specs (though the OLED model improves things significantly), but the device has been well supported by Valve since it was released, and developers have flocked to optimize their games for the device.

 🆚 Prefer consoles?
 Check out our PS5 vs Xbox Series X comparison